penrin/convfast/README.md

 Filename must have the extension `.npy`, and include the input channel numbers that are counted up from 1 in the filename.

-To specify multiple .npy/.wav files as options, input number is represented by {i}.
+To specify multiple `.npy`/`.wav` files as options, input number is represented by `{i}`.
 For example, if you specify the following options,

 ```
 -ni 80 -i input_{i:02d}.wav